steveschnepp/blog.pwkf.org/_posts/2026-07-10-github-issues-belong-in-code.md

 - The code is what runs.
 - The comment explains why.

 Not in a deleted GitHub issue.
 Not in an archived JIRA ticket.
 Not in a deprecated tool.
 Not in git history lost during migration, refactoring, or squashing.

+There is a new kind of reader that makes this even more urgent.
+AI coding agents.
+{: .panel .warning }

+Those read codebases to understand context and make changes.
+They almost never look at external tools, be it a wiki or JIRA tickets.
+If you're lucky they will have a look a the git commits history, but most probably they will very quickly read the code, and assume.
+Period.

 The issue is *discussion*; the code comment is the *decision* record and its *explanation* for future maintaners..
 {: .panel .tip }

 ## What Belongs in the Issue, Then?